Bazee-code/FitFocusWeb/README.md

 # waitlist-client

-A simple landing page introducing chatterverse to the world as well as a call to action to join our email list.
+A simple landing page for our product
 # FitFocusWeb